Skip to main content

 What is TransUnion?
 What is its main business?

 A global information and insights company, TransUnion provides an accurate and comprehensive picture of each person, stewarded with care.
-As a result, organizations can better understand consumers in order to make more informed decisions, and consumers can be confident that their data identities will result in the opportunities they deserve.
-Our customers in Hong Kong include some of the top banks and money lenders, and as Hong Kong’s leading consumer credit information company, we maintain credit records on over 5.5 million consumers.
+As a result, organisations can better understand consumers in order to make more informed decisions, and consumers can be confident that their data identities will result in the opportunities they deserve.
+Our customers in Hong Kong include some of the top banks and money lenders.

 Return to top